neithernut/dr.w.falls/doc/design/ServerClient.md

 phase, the prepared field, tick duration and PRNG seed as well as a reference to the player handle.
 It will return the transition message's content.

 This is undoubtedly the most complex of the phase functions.
-It receives roaster updates as well as unbound capsule elements from the game control task as well as control input from the client.
+It receives roster updates as well as unbound capsule elements from the game control task as well as control input from the client.
 It renders the scoreboard and implements the actual game logic concerning the field using the utilities defined in the